 Luxor temple was constructed in 1400BC and its dedicated to Amon, his consort Mut and his son Khons.

 King Amenhotep III (1390-52BC) started its construction and it was finally completed by King Tutankhamun (1336-27 BC).
 It was known as the ‘Southern Sanctuary’ and used for Opet festivals where the statues of Amon were brought from Karnak along the ram road.

 Here you can also find an old 13th century ‘Abu Haggag’ mosque connected to the temple and mural paintings from the Roman period.

 You’ll probably need around an hour here to see everything.
 For lunch, there are plenty of restaurants dotted around by Luxor temple.
 I was so sick while I was here, I wanted comfort food.
 There’s a cheap McDonald’s opposite with a good view of the temple if you fancied the same ;)

 Take an afternoon Felucca ride to Banana Island

 A felucca ride on the Nile just has to be done.
 It’s sort of like visiting Paris and not seeing the Seine.
 You have to ride a traditional boat in Luxor!

-Now, unlike the engine boats you’ll hear noisily making their way around, a felucca is a sail boat which is completely manoeuvred by hand.
+Now, unlike the engine boats, you’ll hear noisily making their way around, a felucca is a sailboat that is completely manoeuvred by hand.
 So, it will need at least two guys to man the sails and row.